-Tricolor beech trees display a striking foliage not only in fall, but in spring and summer, as well.
-But before discussing the unusual Tricolor beeches, let's have a look at those that are much better known: the ones that produce nuts.
+Tricolor beech trees display striking foliage not only in fall but in spring and summer, as well.
+But the varieties that produce nuts are much more well known.
 Once you've seen their fall foliage, you won't soon forget it.
 While enjoying their autumn leaves, try snacking on the nuts.

-Although beech trees are listed as trees for sunny areas, many report that a punishing sun can be difficult for young beeches that have yet to become established.
+Although beech trees are listed as trees for sunny areas, a punishing sun can be difficult for young beeches that have yet to become established.
 For this reason, it may be desirable to provide some light shading for young transplants.
 Plant beech trees in deep, rich, moist soil.

 American beech trees (Fagus grandifolia) are natives of eastern North America and have golden-bronze fall foliage.
-The leaves persist in winter, after turning a rather pleasing tan color.
+The leaves persist in winter after turning a rather pleasing tan color.
 But the attraction goes beyond their fall foliage and winter interest.
-The trademark of American beeches is their smooth, silvery-gray bark, which has been the target of numerous knife-wielding Kilroys intent on leaving behind their initials in the woods for posterity.
+The trademark of American beeches is their smooth, silvery-gray bark that makes them ideal targets for carving initials in the woods for posterity.

-The edible fruit of this fine fall foliage specimen, "beechnuts," ripens in fall and has an oily-sweet flavor.
-Deer, squirrels and blue jays also prize beechnuts.
+The edible fruit, beechnuts, ripen in fall and has an oily-sweet flavor.
+Deer, squirrels, and blue jays also prize beechnuts.

-With a height of 50'-80' and a width of 40'-80', this is not a plant to grow in a small space.
-But if you have sufficient acreage, and live in zones 3-9, American beech trees are an impressive addition to a landscape.
+With a height of 50 to 80 feet and a width of 40 to 80 feet, this is not a plant to grow in a small space.
+But if you have sufficient acreage and live in zones 3–9, American beech trees are an impressive addition to a landscape.
 Their branches begin low on the trunk and shoot out horizontally, straight as an arrow.

 Another challenge in growing them, however, is soil compaction.
 This tree would not be a good choice in areas with heavy foot traffic.
 But if you have a large property and would like to dedicate a portion of it to woods, American beeches would be suitable for such an area.